aabdelmak/Dissertation-Forecasting-the-S-P-500-Index/README.md

 # Dissertation Description:

 This project was undertaken as my postgraduate dissertation.
-Under the supervision of Dr. John O’Hara, Director of the Center for Computational Finance, \textbf{I used Python to implement and compare the performances of four machine learning models on forecasting the daily returns of the S&P 500 index}.
+Under the supervision of Dr. John O’Hara, Director of the Center for Computational Finance, **I used Python to implement and compare the performances of four machine learning models on forecasting the daily returns of the S&P 500 index**.

 ----------------------------------------------------------------------------------------------------------------------------------------------